€695,000 Mountain village house Saint Martin de Belleville

 - Land M2 / Hab M2

-Rare and unique property in the Three Valleys: beautiful, traditional 4-bedroomed house with large barn next door - including a stunning vaulted level on the lower ground floor - 6km (a 10 minute drive) from St Martin de Belleville and the ski lifts (Thre
+Rare and unique property for sale in the Three Valleys: beautiful, traditional 4-bedroomed house with large barn next door - including a stunning vaulted level on the lower ground floor - 6km (a 10 minute drive) from St Martin de Belleville and the ski li

 - 10 minutes drive to ski resort